-The PetSafe® In-Ground FenceTM is NOT a solid barrier.
-The system is designed to act as a deterrent to remind pets by electric stimulation to remain in the boundary established.
+The PetSafe® Deluxe In-Ground Cat FenceTM is NOT a solid barrier.
+The system is designed to act as a deterrent to remind pets by Static Correction to remain in the boundary established.
 It is important that you reinforce training with your pet on a regular basis.
-Since the tolerance level to electrical stimulation varies from pet to pet, Radio Systems Corporation CANNOT guarantee that the system will, in all cases, keep a pet within the established boundary.
+Since the tolerance level to Static Correction varies from pet to pet, Radio Systems Corporation CANNOT guarantee that the system will, in all cases, keep a pet within the established boundary.
 Not all pets can be trained to avoid crossing the boundary!
-Therefore, if you have reason to believe that your pet may pose a danger to others or harm himself if he is not kept from crossing the boundaries, you should NOT rely solely upon the PetSafe In-Ground Fence to confine your pet.
+Therefore, if you have reason to believe that your pet may pose a danger to others or harm himself if he is not kept from crossing the boundaries, you should NOT rely solely upon the PetSafe Deluxe In-Ground Cat Fence to confine your pet.
 Radio Systems Corporation shall NOT be liable for any property damage, economic loss or any consequential damages, sustained as a result of any animal crossing the boundary.